Putting together a successful industry event can be the making of a manager.

 The panel on Emily’s forum consisted of prominent academic and business figures within the supply chain industry in the Greater Bay Area, including the president of the Hang Seng University of Hong Kong, as well as the president of the Hong Kong Logistics Assication and the co-founder of shipping software startup Easyship.

-Not only did organizing the forum expose Emily to the practicalities of putting together an industry event, it also expanded her network by working with professionals from Hong Kong, China, Malaysia, and the Netherlands, and diversified her understanding of the challenges facing the region—a difficult task if she were confined to only classroom learning.
+Not only did organizing the forum expose Emily to the practicalities of putting together an industry event, it also expanded her network by working with classmates from Hong Kong, China, Malaysia, and the Netherlands, and diversified her understanding of the challenges facing the region—a difficult task if she were confined to only classroom learning.

 “It helped me to prepare myself for a future position”